Plum raises $10M for its ‘smart’ money management app – TechCrunch

 Crucially, you can now link all of your accounts to Plum, whereas previously Plum only let you access a single linked bank account.
 This gives you “full visibility” of your saving, spending and investments all in a single app.

-One the roadmap is also the ability to make payments via Open Banking — and Trokoudes doesn’t rule out a Plum card in the future as a complimentary feature with additional benefits, not a core offering, unlike numerous competitors.
+On the roadmap is also the ability to make payments via Open Banking — and Trokoudes doesn’t rule out a Plum card in the future as a complementary feature with additional benefits, not a core offering, unlike numerous competitors.

 Trokoudes explained that there’s also the option to split a percentage of the money put aside automatically, allocating deposits between the new interest-bearing account and Plum-powered investments.

 Meanwhile, armed with fresh capital, Plum plans to launch in Spain and France by the end of 2020.
-The company claims 1 million registered users in U.K., and now employs more than 60 people split across London, U.K. and Athens, Greece.
+The company claims 1 million registered users in the U.K., and now employs more than 60 people split across London, U.K. and Athens, Greece.
 Trokoudes tells me it will scale up further to 80 employees by the end of 2020 and is aiming for 5 million users across Europe by the end of 2021.

 Adds Naoki Kamimaeda, partner and Europe office representative at Global Brain Corporation: “More users have started using fintech apps and personal financial management apps across the globe, to be more efficient and be better off.
-Among these fintech apps, Plum has a very unique position and very bold ambition to be a partner of individuals to save more money and manage their financial life in an easier and more effective manner”.
+Among these fintech apps, Plum has a very unique position and very bold ambition to be a partner of individuals to save more money and manage their financial life in an easier and more effective manner.”